 Chronic pain, diabetes, and Parkinson’s disease are just some medical conditions that can interfere with your sleep patterns and keep you awake at night.
 Other conditions that can disturb sleep include asthma, menopause, and gastrointestinal problems.
 If you think a health problem is contributing to your chronic insomnia, a sleep doctor can work with you on identifying the root cause and refer you to the right medical specialist for treatment.

 Obstructive sleep apnea, central sleep apnea, and restless legs syndrome are examples of common types of sleep disorders that may be causing chronic insomnia.
 If you’re at a loss in regards to what’s causing your chronic insomnia, make an appointment with a sleep specialist who can perform a sleep study and screen you for other sleep disorders.

 At Healthcare Associates of Texas, we understand the health problems caused by sleep disorders and are devoted to helping you find the root cause of your chronic insomnia.
-One of our sleep doctors will work with you one on one to ensure you receive the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+One of our doctors will work with you one on one to ensure you receive the highest quality personalized care and treatment.
+Schedule an appointment today.

 The information featured in this site is general in nature.
 The site provides health information designed to complement your personal health management.
 It does not provide medical advice or health services and is not meant to replace professional advice or imply coverage of specific clinical services or products.
 The inclusion of links to other web sites does not imply any endorsement of the material on such websites.

 Get tips delivered to your e-mail inbox every month.
 Let’s get happier and healthier together!